seanyshon/seanyshon.github.io/index.md

 <h1>News</h1>
 <li>
 <span style="color: blue">
-Recruiting a PhD student to work on developing fast iterative solvers for time-dependent PDE problems (i.e. preconditinoing for Toeplitz-like systems).
+Recruiting a PhD student to work on developing fast iterative solvers for time-dependent PDE problems (i.e. preconditioning for Toeplitz-like systems).
 Applicants are expected to have solid knowledge in numerical linear algebra and strong programming skills in MATLAB/C/C++.
 Please contact me via emails for details.
 </span>
 </li>